-- (8) A description of any innovative or unique features of each policy form. - (9) State whether the policy is sex-distinct or unisex.
+- (9) State whether the policy is sex-distinct or unisex.
 If sex-distinct, the company shall confirm that the policy will not be issued in any employer-employee plans that are subject to the Norris decision and/or Title VII of the Civil Rights Act of 1964. - (10) Appropriate policy pages completed for each type of rating used by the company; for example, percentage of standard class premium, extra premium, temporary or permanent flat charge per \$1,000 to demonstrate how the policy will disclose the rates and charges applicable to each type of rating class.
 This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company. - (11) If the policy is for use with more than one plan, the submission shall include a separate set of uniquely numbered specification pages for each plan being submitted for approval, along with a separate actuarial memorandum for each plan.
-Examples of acceptable plans would include various premium-paying periods, such as 20 pay or Life Paid Up at 65, but would not include a single premium plan, which contains significantly different standard provisions.
+Examples of acceptable plans would include (a) various premium-paying periods, such as 20 Pay Endowment or Endowment Paid Up at 65, but would not include a single premium plan, which contains significantly different standard provisions, and (b) various endowment periods.